hellobytecodes/MediaHacker/README.md

 # last word
 I am not responsible for any misuse of this tool and I have created and developed it solely to get familiar with such tools.
 Please do not use it in a bad way.
 Again, I am not responsible for this tool.

+# Creator
-Creator: 18-year-old Iranian boy who loves programming and the world of security
+18-year-old Iranian boy who loves programming and the world of security ♥️